GrzegorzManiak/ee2ee/README.md

 EE2EE
 =====
-## Easy End 2 End Encryption
+### Easy End 2 End Encryption

----
-`This is just me learning, I would'nt use this for anything.`
+`This is just me learning, I wouldn't use this for anything.`
----

 Demo code
 ```typescript